ddavison/sublime-tabs/README.md

 $ apm install sublime-tabs
 ```

-This is a replacement for the `Tabs` package.
-Open your Settings, and disable the `Tabs` package by searching for it and clicking "Disable"
+This is a replacement for the `Tabs` and `Tree View` package.
+Open your Settings, and disable both the `Tabs` and `Tree View` package by searching for it and clicking "Disable" on them.
+If you don't do this, you will see multiple tree or tab views.

 ## Uninstall
 This is an early version, so it *may* screw things up.
 If it does, you can re-enable `Tabs`, and disable `sublime-tabs`.